 \subsection{Pre-training Datasets}

-Following previous work~\cite{chen2020uniter,kim2021vilt,li2021align,dou2021meter}, our pre-training corpus comprises four commonly used vision-language datasets including COCO~\cite{lin2014microsoft}, Visual Genome~\cite{krishna2017visual}, Google Conceptual Captions~\cite{sharma2018conceptual} and SBU Captions~\cite{ordonez2011im2text}, totalling $4.0$M unique images and $5.1$M image-text pairs.
-To show the benefits of data-scaling, we also compare to the VinVL~\cite{zhang2021vinvl} pretraining setting which includes Flickr30k~\cite{young2014image}, GQA~\cite{hudson2019gqa}, VQA~\cite{goyal2017making}, VG-QAs~\cite{krishna2017visual} and a subset of OpenImages~\cite{openimages}.
-This larger pre-training corpus contains $5.65$M unique images (see detailed statistics in Appendix~\ref{sup:dataset}).
+Following previous work~\citep{chen2020uniter,kim2021vilt,li2021align,dou2021meter}, our pre-training corpus comprises four commonly used vision-language datasets including COCO~\citep{lin2014microsoft}, Visual Genome~\citep{krishna2017visual}, Google Conceptual Captions~\citep{sharma2018conceptual} and SBU Captions~\citep{ordonez2011im2text}, totalling $4.0$M unique images and $5.1$M image-text pairs.
+To show the benefits of data-scaling, we also use the VinVL~\citep{zhang2021vinvl} pretraining data which includes Flickr30k~\citep{young2014image}, GQA~\citep{hudson2019gqa}, VQA~\citep{goyal2017making}, VG-QAs~\citep{krishna2017visual} and a subset of OpenImages~\citep{openimages}.
+This larger pre-training corpus contains $5.65$M unique images (see detailed statistics in Appendix A.1).
 Future work can trivially grow the size of the corpus by including large-scale web crawls.